-When answering these questions, be aware of the extent the proposal, or the types of activities likely to result from the proposal, would affect the item at a greater intensity of at a faster rate than if the proposal were not implemented.
+When answering these questions, be aware of the extent the proposal, or the types of activities likely to result from the proposal, would affect the item at a greater intensity or at a faster rate than if the proposal were not implemented.
 Respond briefly and in general terms.
-1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
-Proposed measures to avoid or reduce such increases are: 2.
-How would the proposal be likely to affect plants, animals, fish, or marine life?
-Proposed measures to protect or conserve plants, animals, fish, or marine life are: 3.
-How would the proposal be likely to deplete energy or natural resources?
-Proposed measures to protect or conserve energy and natural resources are: 4.
-How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?

-Proposed measures to protect such resources or to avoid or reduce impacts are:
+- 1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise? - Proposed measures to avoid or reduce such increases are: - 2.
+How would the proposal be likely to affect plants, animals, fish, or marine life? - Proposed measures to protect or conserve plants, animals, fish, or marine life are: - 3.
+How would the proposal be likely to deplete energy or natural resources? - Proposed measures to protect or conserve energy and natural resources are: - 4.
+How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection, such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands? - Proposed measures to protect such resources or to avoid or reduce impacts are: - 5.
+How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans? - Proposed measures to avoid or reduce shoreline and land use impacts are: - 6.
+How would the proposal be likely to increase demands on transportation or public services and utilities? - Proposed measures to reduce or respond to such demand(s) are: